medhavi27/ASO-Web-App/documents/design-journey.md

 Executive Board 2019 (wrapped in h2)

 Positions and names of each e-board member along with email and phone number

-Footer at bottom containing fb and instagram logo that links to ASO's respective fb and ig

 ```